huangwei-pku/huangwei-pku.github.io/research.md

 **Tourism Growth, Education Decline: Evidence from China's 5A Attraction Expansion.** with Zeyi He, Zhi-an Hu, Yankun Kang.
 Revision Requested at ***Journal of Urban Economics***.

-**Public Health, Human Capital, and Economic Growth: The Lasting Effects of Disease Control in China.** with Fan He, Yinghao Pan, and Jiao Wang.
+**Public Health, Human Capital, and Economic Growth: The Lasting Effects of Disease Control in China.** with Fan He, Yinghao Pan, Jiao Wang.
 Revision Requested at ***The Review of Economics and Statistics***.

+**Migration Incentives and Elderly Health: Evidence from the Hukou Reforms in China.** with Haotian Zhang, Wei Zheng.
+Revision Requested at ***Journal of Development Economics***.

 **The Lasting Impact of Early-Life Exposure to ‘Black Death’: Evidence from 1910-1911 Manchurian Plague in China.** with Luoqi Yuan.
 (Under Review)